But what about plants?

-This is a common thing a lot of my clients experience.
+This is a common experience for my clients.

 The other issue that weighed on me, is that meat lovers aren’t exactly nature’s best friend.
 A vegetarian’s carbon footprint is about half that of someone who eats meat, and it’s even lower for a vegan.

-Scientists say that the biggest thing a person can do to reduce their carbon footprint isn’t abandoning use of their cars, but to eat significantly less meat (1).
+In fact, the biggest thing you can do to reduce your carbon footprint isn’t abandoning their cars, but to eat significantly less meat (1).
 And, new research shows better health outcomes for low-carbon-footprint diets (2).

 …so, I did.